 Following a confirmed case of the highly infections UK coronavirus strain, Greater Brisbane will be entering a three day lockdown.
 From 6pm Friday until 6pm Monday, Local Government Areas of Brisbane, Moreton Bay, Ipswich, Redlands and Logan will enter a three-day lockdown.
 Stay home and stay safe this weekend, she tweeted.

 Your safety is our number one priority.
 For the next three days, we’re asking people in Greater Brisbane to stay at home.
 If you need to leave your home, masks are mandatory.
-If we don’t do this now, it could end up being a 30-day lockdown, she said.
+She said that if we don’t do this now, it could end up being a 30-day lockdown.

 Following the infection in Brisbane, Prime Minister Morrison announced new travel measures in a bid to curb the spread of more infectious strains of COVID-19 in the community, including flight crews now subject to stricter conditions and testing.